-Step 2: Gather any Sectoral or domain or geography or use-case specific requirements including benchmarks or thresholds, or additional fairness considerations placed by the appropriate authority or the body demanding conformity to the standard (e.g Government or United Nations or a Private entity buying an Al system).
+Step 2: Gather any Sectoral or domain or geography or use-case specific requirements including benchmarks or thresholds, or additional fairness considerations placed by the appropriate authority or the body demanding conformity to the standard (e.g. Government or United Nations or a Private entity buying an Al system).
 Assess if the results of Step 1 meet the requirements.

-Step 3: Report the absolute metrics (without a threshold-based classification of outcomes) allowing the report readers to interpret the results in context.
+Step 3: Report the absolute metric values allowing the report readers to interpret the results in context.